See Kodak Film Calculator Link to Measure Your Film Run Time!

 the following requirements without exception!
 Please read carefully below:

-2. Include any required data or power cables.
-Data cable must plug into a standard USB 2.0 type A or 800 firewire
+power cables must be included.
+Data cable must plug into a standard USB 3.0 type A or 800 firewire host

 3. Drive must function properly and have adequate disc space for job completion.